Ex-Catalan leader in mystery Brussels trip

 Catalan sources told a journalist from the local TV3 channel that Puigdemont was in a "discrete and secure place."

 An N-VA spokesman told journalists waiting outside the party's headquarters in Brussels that the Catalan politician was "definitely not here".
+He said that the party had not invited Puigdemont.

+Puigdemont is expected to give a press conference on Tuesday at 12.30 in Brussels.

 Puigdemont's travel came a day after Belgium secretary of state for asylum, N-VA's Theo Francken said on Sunday that it was "not unrealistic" that some Catalans could ask for asylum in Belgium.